jkroepke/openvpn-auth-oauth2/docs/Configuration.md

     	Required, if oauth2.refresh.enabled=true.
 Random generated secret for token encryption.
 Must be 16, 24 or 32 characters.
 If argument starts with file:// it reads the secret from a file. (env: CONFIG_OAUTH2_REFRESH_SECRET)
   --oauth2.refresh.use-session-id
     	If true, openvpn-auth-oauth2 will use the session_id to refresh sessions on initial auth.
 Requires 'auth-token-gen [lifetime] external-auth' on OpenVPN server. (env: CONFIG_OAUTH2_REFRESH_USE__SESSION__ID)
+  --oauth2.refresh.validate-user
+    	If true, openvpn-auth-oauth2 will validate the user against the OIDC provider on each refresh.
+Usefully, if API limits are exceeded or OIDC provider can't deliver an refresh token. (env: CONFIG_OAUTH2_REFRESH_VALIDATE__USER) (default true)
   --oauth2.scopes value
     	oauth2 token scopes.
 Defaults depends on oauth2.provider.
 Comma separated list.
 Example: openid,profile,email (env: CONFIG_OAUTH2_SCOPES)
   --oauth2.validate.acr value